KimaruThagna/pubX-Interview/README.md

 Working code for task a)

 ### Run the app
+For best experience, turn off any adblocker and preferrably use mozilla firefox

 - Navigate into the `pubx/` folder by running `cd pubx/`

 - Install React bootstrap by running `npm install react-bootstrap bootstrap`